 Ginger is a flowering plant, indigenous to China, and grown in India and other parts of the world, including Hawaii.
 The ginger root (commonly just called ginger) is harvested and used as a spice, side dish, natural remedy, and for flavoring.
 The root, or rhizome, contains oils that give ginger its aromatic and spicy flavor and smell.
 A clump of ginger roots is often called a “hand.”

 Historically, Jamaicans popularized ginger root after it made its way to Europe in the 1500s as part of the spice trade.
-Today, ginger is available year round, supplied by overlapping growing seasons across the globe.
+Today, ginger is available all year, supplied by overlapping growing seasons across the globe.
 China, Brazil, and Thailand are among the top exporters, and top importers include Japan, the United States, and the United Kingdom.

-In the United States, both Chinese and Japanese ginger are grown in Hawaii, which produces about 9 million pounds annually for the domestic fresh market, though the majority of U.S. supply is imported from China, Brazil, Thailand, and Central America.
+In the United States, both Chinese and Japanese ginger are grown in Hawaii and shipped to the mainland, though the majority of U.S. supply is imported from China, Brazil, Thailand, and Central America.